Quaker oats recipes will satisfy you right through to lunch, unless you are insulin resistant as I am.

 Is oats gluten free?
 Yes, but it has the highest proportion of protein of all the cereals; around 20 percent.
 It would seem that a few coeliac patients are still sensitive to some of the amino acids in oats.
 Generally, it's allowed for these persons, if it's pure and uncontaminated by other grains; that's extremely difficult to guarantee.

 Do you suffer from chronic diarrhoea?
 Try cutting out all these grains from your meals for a month.
 You may be surprised; talk to a nutritionist for details of a gluten free diet.
+Personally, having had such success with kefir benefits, I'd rather try that to normalise the healthy flora in the gastrointestinal tract.

 One good alternative is the use of sourdough.
 The long exposure to lactobacillus breaks down the offending amino acid proline that is the spoke in the wheel.
 You might even try this sourdough bread recipe.